 We will cover each part of ABA Model Rule 5.5, several significant cases, a recent ABA Formal Opinion regarding remote practice in jurisdictions in which an attorney is not licensed, and state trends in amending the rule to accommodate some of the realities of modern practice.

 The live presentation of this webinar was approved for 1.0 hour of ethics CLE credit in California and Texas, 1.0 hour of professional responsibility CLE in Illinois, and 1.2 hours of ethics credit in Missouri.
-Please visit the CLE Overview page to see how the CLE credit for this recorded webinar can be applied in CA, IL, MO, & TX.
+CLE credit is no longer available for this recording.

 Eric T. Cooperstein